Types of Business Entity in Australia in 2023

 - Partners can contribute money, property, or other assets to the business, providing a way to raise capital for the business.

-- They can work together to take better judgments on the firm’s future plans and goals.
+- They can work together to make better judgments on the firm’s future plans and goals.

 - Each partner is liable for the partnership’s obligations and responsibilities on their own.